THE ONLY RESOURCE YOU’LL NEED FOR FIGURING OUT HOW TO WRITE WEDDING VOWS

 Get personal.
 If you two have kids, talk about them and your family.
 Talk about what it’s been like raising little ones with your partner by your side.
 If you two plan on having more children, talk about that.
 If you two have fur babies, talk about them and talk about what you think of when you think of your partner and your fur babies.

-Remember, there are no two couples that are the same.
+Remember, there are no two humans that are the same, meaning no two couples and no two relationships could be or are the same.
 Let your imagination run wild when it comes to writing your vows.
 If you have an idea that’s never been done before, don’t be afraid to do it!
 These are all just suggestions on how to write wedding vows, but remember, you already have all the words and ideas in your brain.
-You are the only one who knows your relationship, and no two relationships are the same.
-Use this article as a guide, and let us know how your vows turned out.
+You are the only one who knows your relationship.
+Use this article as a guide, and let us know how your vows turn out.
 We would love to hear from you!